Dialectical Behavior Therapy Vs Cognitive Behavioral Therapy

 CBT is a versatile therapy that can be applied to a wide range of mental health conditions, including anxiety disorders, depression, eating disorders, and obsessive-compulsive disorder among others.
 DBT was initially developed for individuals with borderline personality disorder, but it has since been adapted for other groups of people (like those with substance use disorders, eating disorders, and complex PTSD.)

-Can DBT and CBT techniques be combined?
+Can DBT and CBT techniques be combined in treating mental disorders?

 DBT and CBT are sometimes blended, depending on the individual and the mental health disorder being treated.
 Both therapies emphasize identifying and changing undesirable thought patterns and behaviors.